pauljonescodes/Rutgers-University-Notes/Computer Science/Programming Languages.md

         -   Variables that are given values as a result of unification are said to be *instantiated*

--   The unfication rules for Prolog state:
+-   The unification rules for Prolog state:
     1. A constant unifies only with itself.
-    2. Two strctures unify if and only if they have the same functor and the same arity, and the corresponding arguments unify recursively.
+    2. Two structures unify if and only if they have the same functor and the same arity, and the corresponding arguments unify recursively.
     3. A variable unifies with anything.
 If the other thing has a value,